A three-tiered 19th Century petticoat fanning outwards, with blurry, curved lines sweeping across the image.

 Exhibition advisors: Robert Andrew (Yawuru), Nici Cumpston (Barkindji), Wesley Enoch AM (Quandamooka), and Ellen van Neerven (Mununjali Yugambeh).

-Audio and animation works have been produced with Bacon Factory Films and Duncan King-Smith.
+Animations produced with Bacon Factory Films

 Audio descriptions (coming soon)